syncfusion-content/javascript-docs/js/OlapClient/Localization.md

 {% endhighlight %}

-> _**Note:** In order to render the localized OLAP Client, we need to reset the content available in both OLAP Client Control and OLAP Cube_
+> **Note:** In order to render the localized OlapClient, we need to reset the content available in both OlapClient Control and OLAP Cube

 ##Localizing Control Information